 I accept that loan notes as an investment type may not be unusual for a SIPP but that is not the complete point.
-Redswan should have ensured that it understood how the investment would operate.
+Redswan should have ensured that it understood how the investment - referred to by MN as a "Guaranteed Capital Growth Agreement"- would operate.
 And in my view for the reasons set in my provisional decision there was reason to have concerns about the investment and it should have: